kylespadaro-zz/WWDC-2016/README.md

-# Kyle Spadaro - GitHub Version
+# KyleSpadaro - GitHub Version
+APP MADE FOR WWDC 16 SCHOLARSHIP

 This app was slightly edited for GitHub, as I don't want to share personal information.
 Among the things changed:
 Picture of me was replaced by a file from the Assets folder.